-If you transition during your time at the University, you can complete a Transition Action Plan to ensure that the University is aware of any support needs you might have.
+If you transition during your time at the University, you can complete a Transition Support Plan to ensure that the University is aware of any support needs you might have.

 This plan enables you to confirm any dates of relevant transition milestones and how you would prefer this to be communicated to necessary individuals within the University.
 This is particularly important if you need time off to undergo any transition-related medical treatment, so you aren't penalised for your absence.

-As such, the University has a comprehensive trans policy and procedure in place to ensure that no individual who identifies as trans is discriminated against.
-This policy is currently under review in consultation with trans students and staff, and the updated version will be available in January 2022 at the latest.
+As such, the University has a comprehensive trans policy in place to ensure that no individual who identifies as trans or non-binary is discriminated against, and that trans and non-binary staff and students are easily able to find the support and information they need.

 Further support and information

 Student Wellbeing Services is here to support all of Bath Spa University’s students in whatever way they may find helpful.
 This includes students who identify as trans and non-binary or who might be questioning their gender identity.

 As well as offering specialist mental health services, Student Wellbeing Services is able to put in place an Academic Access Plan (AAP) for applicants and students who identify as trans or non-binary.
 This informs tutors of your preferred name and gender pronouns, as well as any other additional support measures required, for example providing extensions at times of absence due to transition-related treatment or surgery.

 Report and Support is the Bath Spa University online reporting tool, if you or someone you know has experienced or witnessed a micro-aggression or any form of harassment, discriminsation or hate.
 You can report anonymously or report and get support from an advisor.